Hormones of Hunger and Satiety and Timing of Digestion

 Some studies suggest that regular exercise that increases your heart rate and rate of breathing may help decrease NPY levels, though research is mixed.

-Eat a nutritious diet, like The Livy Method
+Eat a Nutritious Diet, Like The Livy Method

-Although more research is needed, a diet high in fat, processed foods, and added sugars may increase NPY levels.
-Following a nutrition food plan like The Livy Method may help lower NPY levels!
+Although more research is needed, a diet high in fat, processed foods and added sugars may increase NPY levels.
+Following a nutrition food plan, like The Livy Method, may help lower NPY levels.

 Glucagon-like peptide-1 (GLP-1) is a hormone produced in the digestive system when nutrients enter the intestines.
 This hormone also plays a major role in keeping blood sugar levels stable and making you feel full.

-Research suggests that people that struggle with obesity may have issues with GLP-1 signaling.
+Research suggests that people who struggle with obesity may have issues with GLP-1 signaling.
+Here are some tips to help maintain healthy levels of GLP-1:

-Eat plenty of protein
+Eat Plenty of Protein

 Preliminary research suggests that probiotics may increase GLP-1 levels, though more human research is needed.
-These are recommended along with prebiotics (to feed these good gut bacteria!) as part of The Livy Method supplements list!
+These are recommended, along with prebiotics (to feed these good gut bacteria) as part of The Livy Method supplements list.

 Cholecystokinin